guariglia/HDA/readme.md

   | covid_cases_data_2021-Jun-26.csv 		| UK daily COVID cases data 			|
   | covid_deaths_data_2021-Jun-26.csv 		| UK daily COVID deaths data 			|
   | 030 full data.rds 				| A prepared full dataset used in analyses 	|
+ These are not included in this repo and must be located before running the code.

  ## Key scripts 📜